mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 Here is another project showing some recursion and designed to work with file systems
-[CP: Distributed Text File System](https://github.com/tobiasbriones/distributed-text-file-system---cp) where its left panel with a populated root directory is also a tree.
+[CP: Distributed Text File System](https://github.com/tobiasbriones/distributed-text-file-system---cp) where its left panel with a populated-root-directory is also a tree.

 ### Tree Data Structure

 As said above, the nature of many problems is recursive.

-There are many ways of representing trees, one of them is the underlying topic of this article: the solutions-tree of the MRM.
+There are many ways of representing trees, and one of them is the underlying topic of this article: the solutions' tree of the MRM.
 Others are file systems, and so on.

-When a wrong data structure is applied (due to engineering constraints) like two-dimensional arrays (cartesian coordinates) to model what actually is a tree (recursive) in this case, algorithms arise, and they're limited, convoluted and prone to errors.
+When a wrong data structure is applied (due to engineering constraints) like two-dimensional arrays (cartesian coordinates) to model what actually is a tree (recursive) in this case, algorithms arise, and they're limited, convoluted, and prone to errors.

 Applying the right data structure to a model has more engineering efforts, but it homogenizes the problem down to a simple model that is elegant and